 This is going to be a series of posts where I intend to dive into the stuff which "formally trained" programmers seem to know.

-What will I be covering? (these will be linked as the posts go up)
+What topics will I be covering? (these will be linked to the posts go up)

 The way we structure data, the advantages and disadvantages of each.

 Algorithms are ways of working with data and data structures in a consistent way.
-The advantage to knowing them is two-fold; First it helps communication since we can all use the same names and secondly it expands our thinking about programming.
+The advantage of knowing them is two-fold; First, it helps communication since we can all use the same names and secondly it expands our thinking about programming.

 - Merge Sort (coming soon)

 - Radix Sort (coming soon)

 - Breadth First Search (coming soon)

 - Dijkstra (coming soon)